SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 * Command Line utilities (python's built-in argparse does the job better)
 * String utilities
 * Vector graphics utilities
-* Matrix class (trust me, you wouldn't want to use a python wrap of that thing anyway!)
+* Matrix class (trust us, you wouldn't want to use a python wrap of that thing anyway!)